Robust Predictive Uncertainty and Double Descent in Contaminated Bayesian Random Features: Bounding the Posterior Predictive Density

 \begin{corollary}[Bounding the Upper Posterior Predictive Density] The following is true for all $\tilde{y}\in\mathbb{R}$,

 where $\overline{\ell}_\text{pred}$ denotes the upper posterior predictive density and $u$ is any probability density on $\mathbb{R}$ (for convenience, one may take $u$ bounded). \end{corollary}

 As we can see from Theorem \ref{main_th} and Corollary \ref{cor-1}, if the prior and likelihood contaminations are not too extreme, contaminating prior and likelihood leads approximately to the same result as directly contaminating the posterior predictive distribution.
-This is in line with what \citet{dellaporta2024distributionally} find for a related problem that introduces the concept of Bayesian ambiguity sets.
+This is conceptually related to the Bayesian ambiguity set perspective of \citet{dellaporta2024distributionally}, where posterior-informed ambiguity at the model level is used for downstream distributionally robust optimization.
+Our focus is different: rather than optimizing a worst case decision objective, we study robust posterior predictive inference for Bayesian random features, deriving explicit lower/upper predictive density bounds, IHDR approximations, and variance envelopes that preserve the double descent structure in proportional growth regimes.